Drew Morris, Founder & CEO

 And having targets that might have been challenging in the past can lead to results

-in our programs, it’s now possible for executives to find, out of all of the actions they could take, the handful that will boost their results the most, and that they can
+As you'll learn in our new book, The Upside Within Reach, just out, and in our guided upside-exploration program, it's now possible for executives to find, out of all of the actions they could take, the handful that will boost their results the most, and that they can

 actually pull off.